 - Before you retire, notify your Health Benefits Administrator of any address or phone number change.
-Check with your HBA to see if your change in address requires that you change your health insurance option.
-You can also make certain enrollment changes, address changes or change your health insurance option through MyNYSHIP Self-Service at www.cs.ny.gov/mynyship, a secure portion of the Employee Benefits Division's homepage, NYSHIP Online.
-However, you must register and receive an activation code before you will be able to make any changes. - After you retire, to request certain enrollment changes, address changes or to change your health insurance option, go to MyNYSHIP Self-Service at www.cs.ny.gov/mynyship.
+Check with your HBA to see if your change in address requires that you change your health insurance option. - As a retiree you will have access to MyNYSHIP, an online source to your personal enrollment record.
+Using MyNYSHIP you can make certain enrollment changes, address changes or change your health insurance option.
+Go to MyNYSHIP Self-Service at www.cs.ny.gov/mynyship.
 Or, write to:

-New York State Department of Civil Service Employee Benefits Division Program Administration Unit Albany, NY 12239 Be sure to sign your request and include your name, address and your Social Security number or Empire Plan identification number.
+New York State Department of Civil Service Employee Benefits Division Program Administration Unit Albany, NY 12239

+Be sure to sign your request and include your name, address and your Social Security number or Empire Plan identification number.
 Note: If you or your dependents are Medicareeligible, Medicare requires your residential street address to be on your enrollment file.
 NYSHIP can accept a post office box as a general mailing address for NYSHIP material, but you must also provide the street address of your permanent residence for enrollment in Empire Plan Medicare Rx or a Medicare Advantage HMO.